 No potential public health and safety concerns have been identified in the safety assessment of ISP.
-On the basis of the data provided in the present Application, and other available information, the ISP preparation derived from fermentation of GM baker's yeast can be considered safe for human consumption.
+On the basis of the data provided in the present Application, and other available information, the ISP preparation derived from GM baker's yeast is safe for human consumption.